 - Museum Studies

-For authorization to receive certificate credits for a course taken outside PPPM, or for other information about the certificate, please contact the program director, Renee Irvin, at 541-346-2155 or firstname.lastname@example.org
+For authorization to receive certificate credits for a course taken outside PPPM, or for other information about the certificate, please contact the program director, Professor Renee Irvin, at 541-346-2155 or email@example.com

 UO graduate students from any department may apply to the Graduate Certificate in Nonprofit Management to obtain the certificate as an important add-on to their main graduate degree.
-If the certificate comprises the electives portion of your main graduate degree, then you may not need additional time to complete both the graduate degree and the certificate.
+If the certificate comprises the electives portion of your main graduate degree, you may not need additional time to complete both the graduate degree and the certificate.

 The Certificate program is also available as a stand-alone program for students not pursuing another graduate degree.

 If you have a research interest in nonprofit sector issues, the Certificate coursework will provide a grounded look at the practical problems faced in the sector.
 You will be able to spot the hot-button issues of the day, gauge the potential external interest in possible research topics, and locate data for your research.
-As faculty members in this field, we have a strong interest in providing academic field-specific socialization and support for nonprofit scholars at UO, regardless of their home department.
+As faculty members in this field, we have a strong interest in providing academic field-specific socialization and support for nonprofit scholars at UO, regardless of your home department.
 We can recommend the best conferences, datasets, and journals for your research interests.

 If your interests lie outside academia (e.g., you are interested in heading a foundation specializing in your field of interest), you will need the practical skills that the Certificate emphasizes for leadership of nonprofit and philanthropic organizations.
 Your experience in the Certificate program will set you apart from and above the crowd.
 Graduates of our program report that employers, both academic and non-academic, are drawn to the Certificate listing on their curriculum vitae, and are interested and pleased to see this level of preparation for any nonprofit-related research or administrative position.